CodingWithHolmes/Docker_Password_Manager/README.md

 - Download the .zip and extract the Docker_Password_Manager_Master folder in a location of your choice
-- Navigate the directory of that folder in a CLI instance
+- Navigate the directory of that folder in a terminal window
 - Run the following commands

 ```